fenixkz/rt_assigment2/README.md

 # Research Track Assignment 2

+## Problem statement
+The robot is spawned inside a circle.
+The idea is to implement an algorithm that will autonomously navigate the robot along the circle.

+Also, an another process should be done that simulates an interface.
+It takes a command from the user: to increase or decrease the speed of the robot, and to reset the position of the robot.

+Problem details: the robot is equipped with laser scanner that gives a measurement of the distance to the closest obstacle in the range of approximately [-90°; 90°].
+This interval is sampled with approximately 0.25° step.

 ## Installing
 In order to be able to use that project, first you need to have a catkin workspace, then git clone this repository into your workspsace, and execute the following commands: